 The Group has taken into account all the possible impacts of COVID-19 including the possible impacts of second wave in preparation of these consolidated financial statements, including but not limited to its assessment of liquidity and going concern assumption, recoverable values of its financial and non-financial assets, impact on revenue and cost, investments, goodwill and intangible assets with indefinite useful lives.
-The Group has carried out this assessment based on available internal and external sources of information upto the date of approval of these consolidated financial statements and believes that the impact of COVID-19 is not material to these consolidated financial statements and expects to recover the carrying amount of its assets.
-The impact of COVID-19 on the consolidated financial statements may differ from that estimated as at the date of approval of these consolidated financial statements owing to the nature and duration of COVID-19.
+The Group has carried out this assessment based on available internal and external sources of information up to the date of approval of these consolidated financial statements and believes that the impact of COVID-19 is not material to these consolidated financial statements may differ from that estimated as at the date of approval of these consolidated financial statements may differ from that estimated as at the date of approval of these consolidated financial statements owing to the nature and duration of COVID-19.